joshgerdes/jekyll-uno/_drafts/git-using-github-desktop-on-windows-for-sysadmins.md

 #### Initial Commit

-Once you have a file created and saved into the folder of your git repository, ie a PowerShell script, you will want to commit it to the git repository.
+Once you have a file created and saved into the folder of your git repository, i.e. a PowerShell script, you will want to commit it to the git repository.

  1. Open Github Desktop
- 2. Click on: Current repository to make sure your repository is selected
+ 2. Click on: Current repository to make sure your repository is selected.
  3. ![Github Desktop - Initial Commit](/uploads/githubdesktop-initialhelloworld.png "Github Desktop - Initial Commit")
- 4. In my example, I have created a new file called: HelloWorld.ps1 in my PowerShell repository
+ 4. In my example, I have created a new file called: HelloWorld.ps1 in my PowerShell repository.
- 5. What you can see in the screenshot below, is the various components that make up the Github Desktop, you can see the changed file (ie the new file), the contents of the file and what will be added, the commit title and the all-important commit description.
+ 5. What you can see in the screenshot below is the various components that make up the Github Desktop; you can see the changed file (i.e. the new file), the contents of the file and what will be added, the commit title and the all-important commit description.
  6. ![Github Desktop - Overview](/uploads/githubdesktop-productoverview.png "Github Desktop - Overview")
  7. You can change the title to something more appropriate if you want, but with your commit description, this is what you will use for versioning and seeing what changes you made in the future from a quick glance – make sure it's an appropriate description and click Commit to master.
- 8. Committing it to master does not push it to its ‘Origin’ – ie the actual remote git repository _(stored in Github or Azure DevOps)_, committing it will commit to the local git repository, this allows you to work on code locally, without requiring every change to be uploaded to a local repository.
-In order to commit to the origin and remote repository click on: Push origin.
+ 8. Committing it to master does not push it to its 'Origin'.
+I.e. the actual remote git repository _(stored in Github or Azure DevOps)_ will commit to the local git repository.
+This allows you to work on code locally without requiring every change to be uploaded to a local repository.
+In order to commit to the Origin and remote repository, click on: Push Origin.
  9. ![Github Desktop - Header](/uploads/githubdesktop-header.png "Github Desktop - Header")
-10. Once it has been committed, you should be able to see the file on the origin git repository, you can Push multiple local git changes at once.
+10. Once it has been committed, you should be able to see the file on the origin git repository, and you can Push multiple local git changes at once.
-11. If you click on: History should now see your commit, with your file and description _(as you can see I was using an old PowerShell repository, that I had merged into other repositories since then, but was just using for this article)._
+11. If you click on: History should now see your commit with your file and description _(as you can see, I was using an old PowerShell repository that I had merged into other repositories since then but was using for this article)._
 12. ![Github Desktop - Initial commit](/uploads/githubdesktop-initialhelloworldcommit.png "Github Desktop - Initial commit")

-Congratulations you now committed your first file into git!
-It wasn’t that difficult!
+Congratulations, you now committed your first file into Git!
+It wasn't that difficult!

 #### Restore file from the previous version

-One of the benefits of using git is version control and being able to restore a file if something stops working or someone had an 'Oops!' moment!
-With Github Desktop, restoring a previous version is easy.
+One of the benefits of using Git is version control and restoring a file if something stops working, or someone had an 'Oops!' moment!
+With Github Desktop, restoring a previous version is straightforward.

 1. Open Github Desktop
 2. Click on: Current repository to make sure your repository is selected
 3. Click on History _(you may need to click Fetch Origin if files have been updated remotely)_
-4. As you can see, someone (ie Luke Murray) has made a change to my ‘HelloWorld.ps1’ file, to be: “I like Unicorns” and changed the colour of the background and foreground to be both ‘Yellow’.
+4. As you can see, someone (i.e. Luke Murray) has made a change to my' HelloWorld. ps1'' file, to be: "I like Unicorn" and changed the background and foreground colour to be both Yellow'.
-5. Using Github Desktop, I can simply right-click that file and select Revert changes in the commit
+5. I can right-click that file and select Revert changes in the commit using Github Desktop.
 6. ![Github Desktop - Revert changes](/uploads/githubdesktop-revertchanges.png "Github Desktop - Revert changes")
-7. You will now have a new entry in the history that will revert the commit and you can easily push it back to Origin again.
+7. You will now have a new entry in the History that will revert the commit, and you can quickly push it back to Origin again.

 Congratulations, you have successfully reverted a commit to a previous version using Github Desktop.

 #### Working with branches

 Another great function of Git branches.
-Branches allow you to work on features without touching the main or master branch _(which is usually where you have your production or fully tested resources)_.
+Branches allow you to work on features without touching the main or master branch _(which is usually where you have your production or thoroughly tested resources)_.

  1. Open Github Desktop
  2. Click on: Current repository to make sure your repository is selected
- 3. To create a branch click on the Current branch and select New branch and give it a name, ie Dev
+ 3. To create a branch, click on the Current branch and select New branch and give it a name, i.e. Dev
- 4. Make a change to the file like you normally would and save
+ 4. Make a change to the file like you typically would and save
- 5. Github Desktop has automatically added your changes and you can commit them to the dev branch, without touching master.
+ 5. Github Desktop has automatically added your changes, and you can commit them to the dev branch without touching master.
  6. ![Github Desktop - Branch commit](/uploads/githubdesktop-branchcommit.png "Github Desktop - Branch commit")
  7. If you navigate to the master branch, you can see that the file has remained untouched.
-All the control and versioning is done by git!
+All the control and versioning is done by Git!
- 8. When you are ready to merge the dev branch into master, you can click the current branch
+ 8. When you are ready to merge the dev branch into master, you can click the current branch.
  9. Select: Choose a branch to merge into master
-10. Select your branch, _ie dev_
+10. Select your branch, _i.e.
+Dev_
 11. ![Github Desktop - Merge branch](/uploads/githubdesktop-branchmerge.png "Github Desktop - Merge branch")
-12. Click on create a merge commit
+12. Click on create a merge commit.
-13. You should see a message in Github notifying that the merge was successful and you can push your changes to the origin repository.
+13. You should see a message in Github notifying that the merge was successful, and you can push your changes to the origin repository.
-14. Github Desktop should redirect you to the master branch and you can now see your changes:
+14. Github Desktop should redirect you to the master branch, and you can now see your changes:
 15. ![](/uploads/githubdesktop-branchcommited.png)
-16. You can go back to using dev to develop further features, testing etc and repeat the same process.
+16. You can go back to using Dev to develop additional features, testing etc. and repeat the same process.

-Using a master branch allows others to get ‘production-ready scripts or codes’ while you may be still working on functionality that you don’t quite want to be released yet.
+Using a master branch allows others to get production-ready scripts or code'' while you may be still working on functionality that you don't quite want to be released yet.

-Hopefully, this article gives you a good base to start your git journey!
+Hopefully, this article gives you an excellent base to start your git journey!

 There is a lot more functionality built into Github Desktop, especially around branching, but for day to day use, the above should give you all you need!